Neutral Barium in Solid Neon: Optical Spectroscopy and First Excited State Lifetime: Results and Discussion

 \subsubsection{Double laser excitation scheme and results}

 To test the feasibility of pumping schemes with continuous lasers, we performed further measurements using a combination of two identical Ti:Sa laser. \\ Since our strongest source of fluorescence signal is the green one, we first focused on it.
-The first laser is fixed at the peak of population transfer in the 5d6s $^3$D$_1$ state (9\,033.4 cm$^{-1}$), while we scanned with the second excitation laser over the same frequency region as before (14\,300 - 11\,100 cm$^{-1}$), overlapping the two laser interaction regions in the crystal at a power of 40 mW. \\ The resulting spectrum, shown in Figure \ref{green_doubleplot} (b), reveals an increase in the fluorescence intensity of the previously detected signal, as well as the appearance of new excitation combinations, resulting in high intensity fluorescence of the 6s6p $^1$P$_1$ state. \\ Interestingly the 6s6p $^3$P$_1$ state exhibits two dominant fluorescence bands centered at 18\,622 (557 nm) and 17\,967 (538 nm) cm$^{-1}$.
+The first laser is fixed at the peak of population transfer in the 5d6s $^3$D$_1$ state (9\,033.4 cm$^{-1}$), while we scanned with the second excitation laser over the same frequency region as before (14\,300 - 11\,100 cm$^{-1}$), overlapping the two laser interaction regions in the crystal at a power of 40 mW. \\ The resulting spectrum, shown in Figure \ref{green_doubleplot} (b), reveals an increase in the fluorescence intensity of the previously detected signal, as well as the appearance of new excitation combinations, resulting in high intensity fluorescence of the 6s6p $^1$P$_1$ state. \\ The 6s6p $^3$P$_1$ state exhibits two dominant fluorescence bands centered at 18\,622 (557 nm) and 17\,967 (538 nm) cm$^{-1}$.
 Similar features have been extensively studied in Ar, Kr, and Xe matrices \cite{McCaffrey}, where they are attributed to the influence of lattice site occupancy on barium emission properties.
+Further investigation of the process of site selection of Barium in a neon crystal is out of the scope of our project and has already been discussed for BaF embedded in a neon matrix \cite{lambo2023calculationlocalenvironmentbarium}.